Virgin Birth Of Jesus

 Looking back on this event, we can infer theologically that the conception of Jesus was virginal.

-Had Jesus lost his divinity, he would not have risen from the grave.
-He would not have ascended to heaven.
-Indeed, he would have been unworthy to return there according to God’s calculus.
+Had Jesus lost his divinity, he would have neither risen from the grave nor ascended to heaven.
+Indeed, according to God’s standard, he would have been ineligible to return there.

-There is ample evidence supporting the resurrection of Jesus.
-Multiple eyewitnesses watched his ascension.
-Therefore, we know he remained sinless during his earthly tenure and retained his divinity.
+There is ample evidence supporting the resurrection of Jesus, and several eyewitnesses observed his ascension.
+We therefore know that he lived sinlessly during his earthly tenure.

 This means his conception must have been virginal.